Markus2409/LB2_project_Group_3/Data_Collection/README.md

 Two python scripts  (*get_dataset_neg.ipynb* *get_dataset_pos.ipynb*) were created to perform the API search of Uniprot, to create two output file format (.tsv .fasta) of our sets and to add a more precise filtering step that included:
 - Filtering out proteins with a SP shorter than 14 residues and without a cleavage site for the positive set
+- Checking for proteins with a transmembrane helix starting in the first 90 residues

 ## 3. Data output